prashanth-volvocars/gitlab-docs/README.md

 On Windows, the process described here would be different, but as most of contributors use Unix, we'll go over this process for macOS and Linux users.

+If you don't want to or cannot develop locally, you can skip all the installation instructions and use the [Gitpod integration](#gitpod-integration).

 ## Install dependencies

 There are a couple of options for installing dependencies for `gitlab-docs`: